Section 144 withdrawn, schools in Jammu open

 The Director General of Police, Dilbag Singh said that people are being allowed to pray within their neighbourhood, but should not venture out of their local area.
 The

-Friday prayers at the Jama Masjid will not be observed as the gates remain shut.
+Friday prayers at the Jama Masjid were no observed as the gates remain shut.

 Governor Malik takes round of Srinagar city, visits hospitals, assesses situation